akhsiM/akhsiM.github.io/index.md

 # Hi, I'm Mishka.

-I am an Application Support Analyst by day.
-As an individual, I am a technically inclined person who is aiming towards becoming a Fullstack Developer.
+By day, I work as an Application Support Analyst.
+By night, I spend my time learning Full Stack Development.
+As a technically inclined person, I enjoy learning about these so for me, it's also one of the more productive hobbies that I have committed myself to.

 This page was created in August 2019.
 It is the result of my "mini project" with the following intentions:
 - I have always wanted to learn a bit about front-end web development.